-Also waiting for answers are the families and friends of the more than 90 red-shirt protesters killed and those of Japanese cameraman Hiro Muramoto and Italian photo-journalist Fabio Polenghi.
+Also waiting for answers are the families and friends of the more than 90 red-shirt protesters killed, together those of Japanese cameraman Hiro Muramoto and Italian photo-journalist Fabio Polenghi.

-At the same time the widow of Colonel Romklao “Pee Pao” Thuwatham (ร่มเกล้า ธุวธรรม), the highly respected deputy chief of staff of the Prachin Buri-based 2nd Infantry Division who was killed in a battle with red-shirt protesters at Khok Wua intersection on April 10, 2010 and the families of more than a dozen RTA troops killed over the two months are also still searching for closure.
+At the same time the widow of Colonel Romklao “Pee Pao” Thuwatham (ร่มเกล้า ธุวธรรม), the highly respected deputy chief of staff of the Prachin Buri-based 2nd Infantry Division killed in a battle with red-shirt protesters at Khok Wua intersection on April 10, 2010 are also waiting, along with the families of more than a dozen RTA troops killed during the protests.

-Irrespective of whether one is a supporter or opponent of the red-shirt movement, the families and friends of those killed on the streets of Bangkok in 2010 deserve an explanation, with the guilty from both sides deserve to be brought to account.
+Irrespective of whether one is a supporter or opponent of the red-shirt movement, the families and friends of those killed on the streets of Bangkok in 2010 deserve an explanation.
+The guilty from both sides must be brought to account.

 Thai special forces impersonated journalists

-What is equally irrefutable is that the the red-shirt encampment was heavily infiltrated in the weeks leading up to the final, bloody crackdown on May 19 by RTA and Royal Thai Air Force (RTAF) special forces troops posing as journalists, photographers and videographers, all displaying the mauve domestic journalist media pass and the distinctive green armband of the Thai Journalist Association.
+What is also irrefutable is that the the red-shirt encampment was heavily infiltrated in the weeks leading up to the May 19 crackdown by RTA and Royal Thai Air Force (RTAF) special forces troops posing as journalists, photographers, and videographers, all displaying the mauve domestic journalist media pass and the distinctive green armband of the Thai Journalist Association.

-According to the informant, this not only occurred at the main red-shirt stage at Ratchaprasong, but also in other areas where protesters gathered, including at Ding Daeng and Bon Kai, leading to speculation that the government may be in possession of video footage and/ or still images capturing the deaths of many red-shirt protesters, as well as that of Mr. Polenghi and possibly even Mr. Muramoto.
+According to the informant, this not only occurred at the main red-shirt stage at Ratchaprasong, but also in other areas where protesters gathered, including at Ding Daeng and Bon Kai.

 The informant said it also defies belief that given the level of infiltration the Thailand government and/ or RTA is not in possession of video showing those responsible for setting alight the Central World shopping mall and other buildings following the surrender of red-shirt leaders.